lbstoller/my-profile/README.md

 ### Updating your profile after updates to your repository

-There are two ways to tell Cloudlab to update the profile after you have made a change to your repository.
+There are two ways to tell Cloudlab to update your profile after you have made a change to your repository.
 One is a manual method and the other is an automated method:

 #### Manual method

-After you update your repository, return to the Cloudlab web interface, and on the `Edit Profile` page, you will see an `Update` button next to the repository URL.
-Click on the Update button, and Cloudlab will do another pull from your repository, update the list of branches and tags, and update the source code on the page if it has changed.
+After you update your repository, return to the Cloudlab web interface, and on the `Edit Profile` page, you will see an **Update** button next to the repository URL.
+Click on the **Update** button, and Cloudlab will do another pull from your repository, update the list of branches and tags, and update the source code on the page if it has changed.
 Then you can create a new experiment using the updated code.